Hierarchical matching, separately at each hierarchical level

 Value

-A list of data frames, each returned by a call to fn
+A list of data frames, each returned by a call to fn on the unique

 combination of hierarchical values at the given hierarchical level.
 The